+1. How much money does IS have?
 Data from IS-controlled territory is very difficult to obtain and measure.
 However, we estimate that IS has amassed hundreds of millions of dollars since 2014.

+2. How is IS funded?
 IS is funded through its robbery of banks; extensive extortion rackets; commercial activities such as illicit trading in oil, antiquities, and other goods; kidnapping for ransom; and, external donations.

+3. Are its revenues increasing or decreasing?
 We believe IS will not be able to repeat the financial gains that we saw in 2014 associated with its territorial advances in Iraq and Syria.
 Moreover, coalition airstrikes, law enforcement efforts from partners in the region, and international outreach to the financial sector have all made it more difficult for IS to generate revenue.

 Read more on Islamic State: